rosanafcunha/website_rosanafcunha/content/project/protrindade-marine-invertebrate-project/index.md

 ---
 Trindade and Martin Vaz (TMV) is a highly isolated, oceanic volcanic archipelago located approximately 1200 km off the Brazilian coast and about 4200 km away from the nearest African coast.
-It has been almost 70 years since the first sea star, “Astropecten sp.”, was recorded from Trindade in 1951.
+It has been almost 70 years since the first sea star, "_Astropecten_ sp.", was recorded from Trindade in 1951.
 In the following years (1955–1971; 2006) six sea star species were added to the archipelago’s fauna.
 After that period, however, research on shallow water echinoderms has not been conducted in TMV and no further sea star species have been recorded from there since.
 From 2012 to 2019, 263 day time SCUBA diving and intertidal samplings conducted at TMV yielded 91 lots of sea stars in 7 species: _Linckia guildingi_